-The Leadership Team acts as CAN's primary governing body by defining CAN's strategic direction; making decisions on whether CAN adopts new opportunities and partnerships; assessing progress toward strategic goals and makes recommendations to support organizational success; participating in fund-development and partnership development efforts; reviewing and provide oversight to CAN's budgets and finances; supporting the CAN Executive Director, representing CAN publicly, and supporting a positive relationship with CAN's Fiscal Sponsor (Collaborative Impact Partner), the (Foundation CCC).
+The Leadership Team acts as CAN's primary leadership body by defining CAN's strategic direction; making recommendations on whether CAN adopts new opportunities and partnerships; assessing progress toward strategic goals and makes recommendations to support organizational success; participating in fund-development and partnership development efforts; monitoring CAN's budgets and finances; supporting the CAN Executive Director, representing CAN publicly, and supporting a positive relationship with CAN's Fiscal Sponsor (Collaborative Impact Partner), the (FoundationCCC).

-The governing board and officers of Foundation CCC, CAN's Collaborative Impact Partner, hold primary fiduciary responsibility for CAN.
-The relationship between CAN and the Foundation CCC is outlined in a Memorandum of Understanding (MOU).
+The governing board and officers of FoundationCCC, CAN's Collaborative Impact Partner, hold primary fiduciary responsibility for CAN.
+The relationship between CAN and the FoundationCCC is outlined in a Memorandum of Understanding (MOU).
 CAN Leaders shall serve without compensation for their services.
 Leaders may receive reimbursement for travel for Leadership Team meetings if they are unable to attend a meeting due to lack of travel reimbursement.
 In addition, Leaders are not precluded from serving the Network in other capacities and receiving reasonable compensation for such services.